|

 that used to cost hikers 10¢ to cross, but this year they had

-ceased collecting the fee.
-The crossing marked the lowest point
+ceased collecting the fee from pedestrians.
+The crossing marked

-along the Appalachian Trail, being 64 feet above sea level.
-Anthony's
+the lowest point along the Appalachian Trail, being 64 feet above

-and not have to spend any money!
-How could I miss this?
+and breakfast, and not have to spend any money!
+How could I miss

 Around two o'clock I walked up to the monastery and chatted with